silencer7777/skills-communicate-using-markdown/index.md

 # The Start of a New Era

-<p>I'm in the process of finishing the skills-communicate-using-markdown tutorial through Github.
+<p> My name is Brett.
+Welcome to my second website project.
+I've recently completed the skills-communicate-using-markdown tutorial through Github.
-This is a milestone in my coding/web-development journey.
-I feel happy and I feel highly accomplished reaching this miniature milestone.</p>
+This is a fun milestone for me, in my coding/web-development journey and I feel happy and accomplished.
+I look foward to future updates and further work on this project.</p>

 ![Code Skill Level:Beginner](https://github.com/user-attachments/assets/f72f6b23-e483-4414-beeb-3a9b83446a89)